How to Legally Decline a Tenant: Setting Tenant Criteria

-You always want to be sure you’re following best practices and any applicable laws you’re subject to such as the Fair Housing Act and local housing laws.
-In this article, we take a look at how and when you can legally reject a tenant’s application.
+Essentially, when denying a rental application, you always want to be sure you’re following best practices, and any applicable laws you’re subject to such as the Fair Housing Act and local housing laws.

-The importance of setting strict qualifying criteria
+The importance of setting tenant criteria

 When setting your qualifying criteria make sure you take into consideration applicable laws.
-For example, the fair housing act prohibits discrimination against any of the protected classes which include the following:
+For example, the Fair Housing Act prohibits discrimination against any of the protected classes which include the following:

 1. Color